 The description of the invention needs to be as detailed as

 possible.
 Without adequate information, the office cannot complete its

 evaluation of the invention’s patentability and licensing potential.

 3. If I publish a paper or presented my invention at a

 conference before OTT files a patent application, can my invention still be

 Possibly: a public disclosure precludes all foreign patent

 Because of changes implemented by the America Invents Act, a

-public disclosure may preclude filing a patent application in the United States
+public disclosure may preclude filing a meaningful patent application covering your invention in the United States

 as well.
 The America Invents Act created a first to file patent system in the